babbleberry/rpi4-osdev/part13-interrupts/README.md

 The new code
 ------------
-You'll recognise a lot of _kernel.c_ from _part10-multicore_, except instead of showing four cores at work and playing sound, we're now only using core 0 & 1 and, in addition, making use of two distinct timers to show four progress bars.
-So, the `main()` routine kicks off core 1, then the timers, and then finally core 0's workload.
+You'll recognise a lot of _kernel.c_ from _part10-multicore_, except instead of showing four cores at work and playing sound, we're now only using core 0 & 1 and, in addition, making use of two timer interrupts to show four progress bars.
+So, the `main()` routine kicks off core 1, sets up the timers, and then finally kicks off core 0's workload.

 The timers are set up using these calls: